Seahawks ‘miss everything’ about Bobby Wagner, whose Rams are Seattle’s next opponent

 “I like that he stayed within the 5-4 thing,” Carroll said Wednesday.
 “We’ve been watching and catching him all year, I love watching him.
 He’s a great player and was a great part of our program.
 Bobby knows, he knows that I love competing against him.
 It’s one of the things that I’ve always cherished about him, people that you know really well and want to go against them and battle with them.
 I know that he will be ready to go.”

-What do the Seahawks miss not having Wagner, Carroll was asked.
+Carroll was asked, what do the Seahawks miss not having Wagner?

 “We miss everything about him,” Carroll said.
 “There’s no replacing him.
 He was unique, one-of-a-kind guy.”